mgechev/blog.mgechev.com/content/story/_index.md

           On ng-conf 2018, during my session "Optimizing an Angular Application", I had the opportunity to share with the world the product that our team has been working on since early 2017.
         </p>
         <p>
-          During the conference, another workshop for Bazel by a Google engineer used Rhyme.com in order to let their attendees practice along.
+          During the conference, another workshop for Bazel by a Google engineer used Rhyme.com to let their attendees practice along.
         </p>
         <p>
-          In these two sessions, over 250 people were using Rhyme in order to solidify their engineering skills.
+          In these two sessions, over 250 people were using Rhyme to solidify their engineering skills!
         </p>
       </section>
     </section>